 Remember though, if you switch to a local account your Microsoft account profile will probably still be on your computer, so clear that down first.
 If you don’t the confidential stuff is still there, you’re just not using it.
 Make sure nothing confidential is left on your Microsoft account.

 Consider setting up an entirely separate e-mail address for your Microsoft account.
 Keep this separate from your ‘main’ e-mail account – different password etc. For example, firstname.lastname@example.org or email@example.com.
 At least then you haven’t given hackers a head start with your primary e-mail account.

 If you take a common sense approach to security in your business you’ll be doing more than 99% of other businesses.
 Use secure passwords, THINK about the data you’re handling and don’t synchronise stuff that doesn’t need to be synchronised.
 Check your devices – do it now.
 In Window 10 Home edition go to Settings -> Sync your settings and see what’s switched on by default.
 If in doubt just switch it all off until you’ve had a chance to properly look in to the implications of leaving these settings switched on.

 What do you think?
 Have you had a security issue or problem caused by indiscriminate synchronisation?
 If you spot any errors in this article please get in touch.
-Don’t forget to subscribe on YouTube and remember you can also support the channel via Patreon where you’ll find some extra content that might be useful.
+Don’t forget to subscribe on YouTube and remember you can get access to extra useful content by becoming a site member.
 Please also join our mailing list so we can keep in touch with you outside the world of YouTube.
 We are 100% privacy focused and you can unsubscribe at any time.